What is Woodland Wardens?

 When will the oracle deck be available for purchase?

 It’ll be for sale once the art is completed and the decks are printed and assembled.
-I’ve finished 17/52 cards, so there’s a long way to go.
+I’ve finished 19/52 cards, so there’s a long way to go.
 I’m a full-time freelance illustrator, so I can only work on Woodland Wardens in between client work.
 It’s a big undertaking, and I want all of the cards to have the same quality and time spent.
 I don’t currently have an end date in mind, as my client work takes up the majority of my time and is unpredictable.